U.S. History Lesson Plans and Resources

 Cuban Missile Crisis of 1962

-A lesson plan from the Michigan Historical Museum.
+A lesson plan from the NY Times.

 From Camelot to Kent